llvm/llvm-project/amd/comgr/README.md

   filename which logs should be appended to.
 * `AMD_COMGR_EMIT_VERBOSE_LOGS`: If this is set, and is not "0", logs will include additional Comgr-specific informational messages.
+* `AMD_COMGR_TIME_STATISTICS`: If this is set, and is not "0", logs will include additional Comgr-specific timing information for compilation actions.

 Versioning
 ----------